 “Debra Rider!
 She's a cross between Billie Holiday, Blossom Dearie, and Dinah Washington.
 Her voice is like Dolly Parton with Soul” - Several fans and Pee Wee Melton

-Born in St. Augustine, Florida, Debra has been singing in the Jacksonville, Florida area since 1973 in churches, clubs, cruise ships and recording studios.
-From her leading role as Laurie in Oklahoma! to singing The National Anthem at The Gator Bowl and being a voice in the 100 voice choir of Handel’s Messiah with the Jacksonville Symphony, her versatility has kept her in demand in local television and recording studios singing jingles and creating character voices for Sally Industries; whose robotic characters are showcased around the world.
+Born in St. Augustine, Florida, Debra has been singing in the Jacksonville, Florida area since 1973 in churches, clubs, various music venues, cruise ships and recording studios.
+From her leading role as Laurie in Oklahoma! to singing The National Anthem at The Gator Bowl and singing Handel’s Messiah with a 100-voice choir & the Jacksonville Symphony, her versatility has kept her in demand in local television and recording studios singing jingles and creating character voices for Sally Industries; whose robotic characters are showcased around the world.

 From 1990 to 1993, Debra was a back-up singer for the southern rock band Lynyrd Skynyrd, touring Europe, Japan, and the USA.
 She graduated from the University of North Florida Spring 2010, with a Bachelor of Music majoring in Jazz Studies.
 She has studied under the top jazz instructors in the United States and sung with UNF Jazz Ensembles I and II as well as with the UNF Concert Choir, and UNF Jazz Combos.
 Debra was an American Traditions Competition quarterfinalist in 1997 and 1999 for the Savannah Music Festival.
 Her songwriting talents awarded her merit in 1996 from Unisong International for her song “Charlotte”.
 Summer of 1998 Debbie sang with Sam Andrew of Big Brother and the Holding Company (Janis Joplin’s first band), covering Janis Joplin tunes with local musicians in Jacksonville, Florida and South Georgia.